monktastic/blog/pages/metaphysics/fear.md

 A reasonable first guess is that techniques for wisdom are not meant to be taken literally.
-This is not *really* a dream; you are not *really* the Buddha; the events in your life aren't *really* about you.
-They are just tools meant figuratively.
+This is not *really* a dream; you are not *really* the Buddha; events don't *really* have anything to do with you.
+These are just tools meant figuratively.

-But while such a guess serves as a powerful and necessary defense against seeing too much too soon, at some point on the path it may become useful to know that this is not the whole story.

-There *is* a sense in which those things are *actually* true, but for them to blossom into realization and not insanity, you must already have a very deep base of meditative insight.
+But there's another possibility.
+Wisdom traditions exist to prepare your mind for insights that it otherwise could not handle.
+The reason that psychedelic trips sometimes result in very difficult symptoms isn't because "some neurotransmitters something something," it's because they can reveal *genuine insights* that we may not be ready for, and that get mangled in translation into our inflexible minds.

+There *is* a sense in which this *is* your dream; you really *are* the Buddha; and everything in this life *is* related to you.
+It's just that "you" doesn't mean what you think it does.

-Rather than try to
-communicate this myself, I'd like to share a beautiful piece.
+Rather than try to communicate this myself, I'd like to share a beautiful piece.

 [Schizophrenia, Enlightenment](http://greengaze.blogspot.com/2009/07/g-everything-is-connected-but-some.html)